slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'For the friends: everything.
 For the others: the law.' -- paraphrased from Machiavelli*

-Politicians don’t like risk.
-Decisions are made on the lowest risk of offending anybody.
+Politicians hate risk.
+Decisions are made on the lowest risk of offending people.

 Politicians don’t get educated, they get bought.
 To reduce corruption diminish people involved on analogic processes.